Persecution of Believers, 1978 (49.14-2)

 From the Pages of the Soviet Press

 “a so-called ‘Sunday school’ for minors was functioning.
-About 100 children were studying at the school.
-The spiritual teachers were B. V. Enns, E. G. Frize, F. K. Frize and Z. P. Gertsen.
+About one hundred children were studying at the school.
+The spiritual teachers were B.V.
+Enns, E.G. Frize, F.K.
+Frize and Z.P.
+Gertsen.
 They taught the children religious songs and poems and acquainted them with various chapters of the Old and New Testaments, organizing examinations with the help of special question-papers.”

-After explaining that ‘in our country religious instruction is only possible in the family, conducted by parents’, Shirokoborodov writes:
+After explaining that “in our country religious instruction is only possible in the family, conducted by parents”, Shirokoborodov writes:

-The author quotes a letter from ‘extremist supporters of the so-called Council of Evangelical Christian and Baptist Churches (CECBC), which has ‘taken it on itself to collect hundreds of signatures from religious citizens living in Karaganda, Temirtau, Tokarevka, Kievka and even in Dzhezkazgan’:
+The author quotes a letter from “extremist supporters of the so-called Council of Churches of Evangelical Christian & Baptists” (CCECBC), which has “taken it upon itself to collect hundreds of signatures from religious citizens living in Karaganda, Temirtau, Tokarevka, Kievka and even Dzhezkazgan”:

-The believers’ letter reports that the Pervomaisky district soviet executive committee (under the Rostov city soviet) has deprived N. P. Zakharova of her rights as guardian over her sister Lena {CCE 47); Lena is going to be put in a children’s home; and Nina and Lena are forced to wander from one place to another, as their house has been confiscated.
-Shirokoborodov writes:
+The believers’ letter reports that the Pervomaisky district soviet executive committee (under the Rostov city soviet) has deprived N.P.
+Zakharova of her rights as guardian over her sister Lena (CCE 47.6); Lena is going to be put in a children’s home; and Nina and Lena are forced to wander from one place to another, as their house has been confiscated.

 “… there have been no evil deeds in Rostov, no trace of them.
-These provocative rumours have been spread by members of extremist groups of Baptist schismatics, including N. P. Zakharova herself.
-And now, as a result, the Party and soviet authorities, even people abroad, have been inundated with letters and telegrams …”
+These provocative rumours have been spread by members of extremist groups of Baptist schismatics, including N.P.
+Zakharova herself.
+And now, as a result, the Party and Soviet authorities, even people abroad, have been inundated with letters and telegrams …”

-Shirokoborodov writes of CECBC supporters as follows:
+Shirokoborodov writes of CCECB supporters as follows:

 “Individual leaders of these congregations have been brought to book more than once by the administrative authorities.
 Other measures have also been taken with regard to them.
-For example, because of the efforts of the October district soviet and public opinion among the district teachers, the ‘Sunday school’ mentioned by the miners… was successfully closed.
+For example, because of the efforts of the October district soviet and public opinion among the district teachers, the ‘Sunday school’ mentioned by the miners … was successfully closed.
 But the extremists don’t give up.
 In the private flats of believers, preaching activities among young people still go on …

 “What is the aim of supporters of the Baptist Council of Churches?
 Chiefly, unlimited religious propaganda … freedom to teach children religion.”